 Do you want to make your life as easy as possible?
 The key with website localization is to create your source content with localization in mind and focus on process optimization.

 When you are creating content for your website, it's important to keep things simple and easy to understand.
-Language like technical terms, slang, and jargon
+Technical terms, slang, and jargon

 The simpler your English source content, the easier it will be for you to localize your website.